bonitasoft/bonita-doc/md/customuserinfo-api.md

 The methods used for this resource are:
 * GET
-* POST
-* PUT
-* DELETE

 #### Search custom user info

-Use a GET method to search for custom user information.
+Use a GET method to search for custom user information associated to a specific user.

 * **URL**
   `/API/customuserinfo/user`